Hi, my name is Randall. Nice to meet you!

 For a more official sounding bio, enjoy:

 Randall Dameron’s work explores the interconnectedness of his subjects both conceptually and technically.
-Having grown up fluent with photography and digital design software, Randall began his study through works that explored how modern technologies and processes can interact with traditional mediums, such as painting and drawing.
+Having grown up fluent with photography and digital design software, Randall began his study through works that explored how modern technologies can interact with traditional mediums.
 His current work is a study of the various threads that continue to weave the past and present together.

 Randall was born July 1988 and lives in Wilkesboro, North Carolina.
-He received his Bachelor of Fine Arts in Studio Art at Appalachian State University, concentrating in painting and photography.
+He received his Bachelor of Fine Arts in Studio Art at Appalachian State University, concentrating in photography & painting.